Garda Recruitment Process Explained

 The first step to applying to An Garda Síochána is to register your interest through the Public Appointments Service on www.publicjobs.ie.
 Candidates should not confuse registering (i.e. creating a Profile on publicjobs.ie) with submitting an application.
 Once you have created a Profile you must then access the Application Form, complete and submit it.
 The Public Appointments Service is the centralised recruiter for An Garda Síochána and they will process the candidates on their behalf.

-The Stage 1 Online Assessment of the competition is an unsupervised assessment which you take at home.
+The Stage 1 Online Assessment of the competition is a supervised (proctored) assessment which you will take at home.

 - Assessment Questionnaire (Personality Test)